 Work on the commemoration in the regions began as early as 2013 for many dedicated hapū, iwi, schools, councils and Tuia 250 charitable trusts.

-Between October and December, the Tuia 250 Voyage flotilla visits sites of significance around the country, acknowledging places of importance to Pacific voyaging and arrivals in Aotearoa, and to the first onshore encounters between Māori and Pākehā 250 years ago.
+Between October and December 2019, the Tuia 250 Voyage flotilla visited sites of significance around the country, acknowledging places of importance to Pacific voyaging and arrivals in Aotearoa, and to the first onshore encounters between Māori and Pākehā 250 years ago.

-Communities at these sites have been working closely with Manatū Taonga to plan commemorative events, education and community projects reflecting their local needs and aims – for 2019 and beyond.
-These communities are:
+Communities at these sites worked closely with Manatū Taonga to plan commemorative events, education and community projects reflecting their local needs and aims – for 2019 and beyond.
+These communities were:

 - Whangaparaoa / Cape Runaway